Posted on

 What about at-will employees?

-At-will employees can be constructively discharged.
+If you are an at-will employee, you can be constructively discharged.
 However, when that discharge amounts to a wrongful termination is more limited than for other workers.

 An at-will employee is someone who can quit or be let go for any reason or no reason, so long as it is not unlawful.
-Most employment relationships are presumed to be at-will, including in California.14 Generally, employees are not at-will only when the contract of employment says so.
+Most employment relationships are presumed to be at-will, including in California.14 Generally, you are not at-will only when the contract of employment says so.

-At-will employees can still file wrongful termination claims – including those done through a constructive dismissal – if the termination:
+If you are an at-will employee, you can still file wrongful termination claims – including those done through a constructive dismissal – if the termination:

 - violated an implied term of good faith and fair dealing,